Cox Cable TV for Seniors in 2024

 If you’re considering switching to Cox, keep the following in mind.

-- Look out for long-term contracts: Similar to other popular providers we've reviewed, like Spectrum, Cox requires customers to enter a one-year contract with some bundles and plans.
+1. Look out for long-term contracts: Similar to other popular providers we’ve reviewed like Spectrum, Cox requires customers to enter a one-year contract with some bundles and plans.
 However, if you cancel within your first 30 days, you won’t be charged an early termination fee.
 Many Cox plans don’t require contracts, so there are plenty of options if you don’t want to be locked in.

-- Your monthly price will increase after one year.
-Cox offers new customers a hefty discount, which is nice until you’re no longer “new.”
+2. Your monthly price will increase after one year.
+Cox offers new customers a pretty great discount, which is nice until you’re no longer a new customer.
 After one year, your monthly cost will increase by up to 30 percent.
 It’s a bummer, but price hikes are pretty typical with cable TV providers.

-- They charge installation fees.
-When purchasing your TV package, don’t be surprised to see charges up to $100 for professional installation.
+3. They charge installation fees.
+When purchasing your TV package, don’t be surprised if you’re charged up to $100 for professional installation.
 Some packages waive the installation fee, or you can choose self-installation, so be on the lookout for those options.

 The Bottom Line